mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 - several endpoints to expose the necessary APIs from the services to use the application.

 :::info
-The _RAG Chatbot API_ is a plugin maintained and supported by Mia-Platform that includes all the necessary logic to build a fully functional RAG application.
+The _RAG Chatbot API_ is a ready-to-use Plugin maintained and supported by Mia-Platform that includes all the necessary logic to build a fully functional RAG application.

-However, if you need to deep-dive into the code by yourself to create a more suitable and customized application, you can use the **AI RAG Chat Template** application.
+However, if you need to deep-dive into the code by yourself, to create a more suitable and customized application, you can use the **AI RAG Chat Template** application instead.
-This application includes all the features above, but creates a clone of the [_AI RAG Template_](https://github.com/mia-platform/ai-rag-template) repository in your provider to allow you to customize it accordingly to your needs.
+The **AI RAG Chat Template** application includes all the features above, but creates a clone of the [_AI RAG Template_](https://github.com/mia-platform/ai-rag-template) repository in your provider to allow you to customize it accordingly to your needs.
 :::

 Furthermore, you will install the **API Documentation Aggregator** application and the **API Portal** from the templates.